Yoochang-Kim/Efficient-Pathfinding-in-Flooded-Situation/README.md

 The C program simulates a pathfinding robot in a flood scenario.
 It uses Dijkstra and A* algorithms to find the shortest path to reach destination.

 ## How It Works
+- Adjustable map dimensions (recommended to keep under 20 for optimal performance).
 - **Dijkstra's Algorithm:** Finds the shortest path on a map.
 - **A* Algorithm:** Uses heuristics to find a path quickly.